The Lord is not slow. He is gathering.

 What This Means for You

 When the false reading crumbles, what remains is the most comforting truth in the universe: God is not slow.
 He is not frustrated.
 He is patiently, purposefully gathering every last one of His chosen people — and not a single one will be lost.
-He chose you before you were broken, and His patience is the proof that He is coming for every last sheep.
+He chose you before you were broken, and His patience is the proof that He is coming for the last sheep.

 Keep Reading